November 15, 2013

 There are also the options of no breakfast or privileges in the morning until they are dressed.
 This again gives them the power to decide.
 Although I am not a fan of TV, there are those families who allow it in the morning and use that as an incentive to get children up and rolling.
 No TV until you are dressed.
 You know what motivates your child.
 So risk a tantrum, which may come the first time or two you assert your power, to help shift a pattern that makes you crazy!

 The approach is similar with teens, which in my opinion are very much like toddlers in bigger bodies with more hormones.
 They need boundaries.
-Boundaries = being clear about what you will and will not do.

 It is important for parents to be the adults and guide children to choices that will ultimately feel good.